We’re sharing our vintage-inspired Kentucky Derby Tablescape today!

 - Jockey Silks or numbers

 - Moss or Grass Table Runners or Placemats

-To create our Kentucky Derby tablescape this year, we began by lining the table with moss sheets.
+To create our Kentucky Derby tablescape, we began by lining the table with moss sheets.
 You can find them at most big box craft supply stores.

 Next, we gathered a few of our favorite horse trophies to create a centerpiece,

 and to line the moss table runner.